-The application and admission process for international applicants is the same as it is for domestic applicants with the exception of a language requirement.
+The application and admission process for international applicants is the same as for domestic applicants, except for a language requirement.

 English Language Proficiency